 According to Forrester, “84% of companies aspire to be customer experience leaders, but only 1 out of 5 deliver good or great CX.”
-Having worked in the field and studied Customer Experience topics for many years, I understand why and have some solutions to be truly customer-centric and not just say it.
+For many years, I have worked in the field and studied Customer Experience.
+So, I understand why.
+Here are some tips on how to be truly customer-centric, not just to say it.

-2. Observation: Companies track customer experiences based on a single metric that does not reveal the full picture of customer satisfaction and sentiments.
-Recommendation: leverage powerful tools and platforms in the marketplace such as ForeSee, Medallia, OpinionLab, Qualtrics, or others.
-The key is to measure customer metrics holistically, prioritize pain points and fix identified issues (close the loop).
+Leverage powerful tools and platforms in the marketplace.
+These tools include ForeSee, Medallia, OpinionLab, Qualtrics.
+Of course, the key is to measure customer metrics holistically.
+Then prioritize pain points and fix identified issues (close the loop).

 *All opinions expressed on the DoingCXRight Blog and site pages are the authors’ alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.